 Get your popcorn and take a look at the video and if you have comments or questions, feel free to reach out to me in the comment section or contact me at Julie@Ziemelis.com.

-(My husband does real estate referrals and we would love to connect you with one of our trusted Realtors who specializes in the village or in Kona!
+(We offer a complimentary match making service to connect you with an excellent Realtor who specializes in the area/price range you are seeking a home in.
+We also can connect you to a few well respected and fantastic mortgage professionals.
 We also help you make valuable connections within the community to help make your move successful-email me at Julie@Ziemelis.com for more information)

 Looking for resources to move to the island or to buy real estate?
 Check out my resource guides!